 A. The following 3 types of records must be kept on a trust account:

-Required by Rule 1.15(e)(1)(ii), this document is maintained by the same methods described above for the “cash receipts journal.”
+This document is maintained by the same methods described above for the “cash receipts journal.”
 In fact, checkbook stubs would suffice.
-Regardless of the system used, every disbursement from escrow must be recorded and must always clearly detail the date (i) and amount of funds (ii) disbursed or paid out and the identity of the client (iii) on whose behalf the funds were disbursed.
+Regardless of the system used, every disbursement from the trust account must be recorded and must always clearly detail the date (i) and amount of funds (ii) disbursed or paid out and the identity of the client (iii) on whose behalf the funds were disbursed.
 Although not required by the rules, it is good practice to have this record or journal also identify the recipient of the specific funds and the purpose (iv) for which the disbursement was made.

 As with the cash receipts journal, for routine record keeping purposes and to satisfy the requirements of Rule 1.15, the lawyer needs to maintain sufficient supplemental documentation which will corroborate “the purpose” giving rise to each disbursement of client funds being held in escrow.